Cost of an Alternator Replacement

 Aftermarket alternators

 Aftermarket alternators are built by a third-party company to fit your car.
-Alternators from big, established parts makers are generally considered pretty trustworthy, but you shouldn’t trust whatever cheap, generic parts that you find online since they may be built to looser specifications or with less quality control.
+Alternators from big, established parts makers are generally considered pretty trustworthy, but you shouldn’t trust cheap, generic parts you find online, since they may be built to looser specifications or with less quality control.

 Symptoms of a bad alternator

-A broken alternator can be hard to diagnose because many of the symptoms are the same as the symptoms of a faulty battery, and both can be debilitating enough that diagnostic tests are impossible to run without getting a charge first.
+A broken alternator can be hard to diagnose because many of its symptoms overlap with those of a faulty battery, and both can be debilitating enough that diagnostic tests are impossible to run without first getting a charge.

-Still, here are a few common symptoms of a bad alternator:
+Still, here are a few common warning signs of a bad alternator:

 Battery light

-If your dashboard is showing a battery light symbol on the dashboard after the battery is turned on, that means there’s a problem with your charging system, not necessarily your actual battery.
+If your dashboard shows a battery light after the battery is turned on, it means there’s a problem with your charging system, not necessarily your actual battery.

 Dead battery